 - Other non-economic loss.
 Accident victims may sue for the injustice of the accident and inconvenience of having portions of their lives taken away.
 Common effects of a sudden and traumatic crash include disability, loss of fertility, loss of a family member, and lost enjoyment of life.

-For example, a victim who is required to a wheelchair after the crash may be awarded a significant sum if he or she was very active before the accident.
-On the other hand, a victim who had suffered a pre-existing injury to the same part of the body may see a reduced award—unless her attorney can prove that the damage from the accident played a significant role in her suffering.
+For example, a victim who is retired to a wheelchair after the crash, may be awarded a significant sum, if he or she was very active before the accident.
+On the other hand, a victim who had suffered a pre-existing injury to the same part of the body, may see a reduced award, unless his or her attorney can prove that the damage from the accident played a significant role in her suffering.

 We Help Minimize the Difficulties

 At DeLoach, Hofstra & Cavonis, P.A., we can examine all of the details of your case to maximize the amount of your pain and suffering award.
-We'll carefully review the change in your activities, career path, medical treatments, family situation, and future prospects, securing the rightful compensation you need to put the accident behind you.
+We'll carefully review the change in your activities, career path, medical treatments, family situation, and future prospects, securing the rightful compensation fo you, to put the accident behind you.
 And we don't collect any fees until your case is won.

 Simply fill out the quick contact form on this page to set up your consultation.